The Ultimate Guide to Laundry Symbols: Everything You Need to Know

 What Happens If You Ignore Laundry Symbols?

-Ignoring laundry symbols frequently results in damaged clothes.
-Such as shrinkage, fading, straining, warping, or texture loss, particularly with sensitive materials like wool or silk, or when washing “dry clean only” products.
-You risk irreversible damage, such as color bleeding, malformed garments.
-Also damaging the fabric’s feel, thereby shortening the life of your items and wasting money.
+Ignoring laundry symbols frequently results in damaged clothes, such as shrinkage, fading, straining, warping, or texture loss, particularly with sensitive materials like wool or silk, or when washing “dry clean only” products.
+You risk irreversible damage, such as color bleeding, malformed garments, or damaging the fabric’s feel, thereby shortening the life of your items and wasting money.

 What does the triangle laundry symbol mean?